 ML reconfiguration refers to a set of procedures through which an AP MLD can add one or more affiliated

-APs to the AP MLD, or remove one or more affiliated APs from the AP MLD.
+APs to the AP MLD (#20015)as described in subclause 35.3.6.2 (Adding affiliated APs), or remove one or more affiliated APs from the AP MLD as described in subclause 35.3.6.3 (Removing affiliated APs).
 The ML reconfiguration also

 defines procedure for adding and deleting links dynamically to the ML setup of a non-AP MLD without

-requiring (re)association between the peer MLDs and for AP MLD to recommend ML reconfiguration to the ML setup of its associated non-AP MLD(s).
+requiring (re)association between the peer MLDs as described in subclause 35.3.6.4 (ML reconfiguration to the ML setup) and for AP MLD to recommend ML reconfiguration to the ML setup of its associated non-AP MLD(s) as described in subclause 35.3.6.5 (AP MLD recommendation for ML reconfiguration).

 35.3.6.3 Removing affiliated APs